-If you do have unwanted clothing, be part of the Donation Generation.
+If you have unwanted clothing, be part of the Donation Generation.

-As well as charity shops and textile recycling banks, many retail high-street shops also have take-back recycling schemes.
+As well as charity shops and textile recycling banks, many retail shops on the high street also have take-back recycling schemes.

-Don't forget you can also make some cash by selling your clothes online.
-Check out some top selling tips here.
+Don't forget, you can also make some cash by selling your clothes online.
+Check out some top selling tips from Money Saving Expert.